 Purchase the iPad outright for a fair market price for use at home for personal use or hand it back to the school (lease company)

-For pupils currently in year 7, enter into another voluntary contribution scheme for the latest iPad, case and insurance and either return the device when you son/daughter leaves the College or purchase for a fair market value for personal use.
+Enter into another voluntary contribution scheme for the latest iPad, case and insurance and either return the device when you son/daughter leaves the College or purchase for a fair market value for personal use.

 In the following section we have tried to pre-empt questions regarding our proposed iPad scheme, these may be subject to change as we move forward with the scheme.
 If you cannot find your required answer, please email email@example.com